PhilippGnoyke/AsTdEA/README.md

 | 11           | numOfInterVersionUDs      | Integer   | [0..∞) | Number of detected inter-version unstable dependencies                                 |

 #### interVersion\ClassCdsMerges\\&lt;Inter-version smell ID&gt;.csv<br>interVersion\PackageCdsMerges\\&lt;Inter-version smell ID&gt;.csv
+These files provide a list of all merges and their properties within the respective inter-version cyclic dependency.
 | Column index | Column name in the .csv | Data type             | Range  | Column description                                                                                                                     |
 |--------------|-------------------------|-----------------------|--------|----------------------------------------------------------------------------------------------------------------------------------------|
 | 0            | sourceVersion           | Integer               | [0..∞) | ID of the version before the merge occurred                                                                                            |